ngergs/optionable/example/k8s/README.md

 # Server side apply example

-One main motivation for the `optionable` crate is to support type-safe server-side apply for Kubernetes in Rust.
+One main motivation for the `optionable` crate is to support type-safe server-side-apply for Kubernetes in Rust.

 ## Deployment